 1) There will be plenty of moments to talk about over the next few weeks, and

 2) People home and abroad will be burning up their mobile soft keys to text friends and family about those “thrill of victory and agony of defeat” moments with pics, videos, emojis, and GIFs – sharing their excitement, no matter where they are.

 This year it will be easy for spectators who have traveled to Pyeongchang to send text messages as the top three mobile carriers, Verizon, AT&T, and T-Mobile are all allowing customers to use their plans in Korea without charge.
 This means there will be a surge of text messages from those who are “boots on the ground” at the Winter Games and are able to capture unbroadcasted moments of the Olympics to share with their social networks back home.

-While we can’t predict who will take home medals for each event, we thought we’d take break from making predictions about the next rose ceremony on “The Bachelor” and take a shot at predicting the most popular text messages that will be exchanged during the Winter Games.
+While we can’t predict who will take home medals for each event, we thought we’d take a break from making predictions about the next rose ceremony on “The Bachelor” and take a shot at predicting the most popular text messages that will be exchanged during the Winter Games.

 2018 Winter Olympics Popular Texting Topic Predictions

 Quiq presents the most popular texting topics for the Pyeongchang 2018 Winter Olympics: